 NAHB owns proprietary models that estimate the costs and benefits of new home construction.
-The benefit model estimates the local income and jobs generated by home building, as well as the tax and other revenue generated for local governments.
-The cost model estimates the costs of serving new homes imposed on local governments (to supply education, police and fire protection, etc.) and compares costs and revenue to show how housing usually pays for itself.
-This page provides links to previously prepared economic impact reports for a typical metropolitan area, and information on ordering customized reports for a particular local area or individual construction project.
+The benefits model estimates the income, jobs and taxes generated by home building in an area (usually a metropolitan area, nonmetropolitan county, or state).
+A companion model estimates the governments’ costs of extending services to the new homes and compares these costs to the tax revenue generated, to show how quickly housing pays for itself.
+This page provides links to reports with impact estimates for “typical” or “average” cases, as well as information on obtaining customized reports for a specific local area or individual construction project.

 "Typical Case" Reports Available at the Click of a Mouse

-By using national averages for key inputs like value of the homes, and taxes and fees collected by local governments, NAHB has estimated the economic impacts of home building in a typical metropolitan area and made them available here.
+By using national averages for key inputs like value of the homes, and taxes and fees collected by governments, NAHB has estimated the economic impacts of home building in typical cases and made the results available here.

 Customized Local Impact Reports that Can be Ordered for a Fee